OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 We use payment data to complete transactions, as well as to detect and prevent fraud.

 Some Enterprise Online Services may require, or may be enhanced by, the installation of local software (e.g., agents, device management applications) on a device.
-At your direction, the local software may transmit (i) data, which may include Customer Data, from a device or appliance to or from the Enterprise Online Services. or (ii) logs or errors reports to Microsoft for troubleshooting purposes.
+At your direction, the local software may transmit (i) data, which may include Customer Data, from a device or appliance to or from the Enterprise Online Services. or (ii) logs or error reports to Microsoft for troubleshooting purposes.
 The Enterprise Online Services, including local software, may also collect Device and Usage data that may be transmitted to Microsoft and analyzed to improve the quality, security, and integrity of our products.

 Top of page Enterprise and Developer Software and Enterprise AppliancesEnterprise and Developer Software and Appliances

 Enterprise and Developer Software and Enterprise Appliances collect data to operate effectively and provide you the best experiences.
 The data we collect depends on the features you use, as well as your configuration and settings, but it is generally limited to Device and Usage data.
 Customers have choices about the data they provide.
 For example:

-*   During installation or when you upgrade an Enterprise Software, we may collect Device and Usage data to learn whether you experience any difficulties.
+*   During installation or when you upgrade an Enterprise and Developer Software, we may collect Device and Usage data to learn whether you experience any difficulties.
 *   When you use Enterprise Software or Enterprise Appliances, we may collect Device and Usage data to learn about your operating environment to improve security features.
 *   When you experience a crash using Enterprise Software or Enterprise Appliances, you may choose to send Microsoft an error report to help us diagnose the problem and deliver customer support.

 Microsoft uses the data we collect from Enterprise and Developer Software and Enterprise Appliances to provide and improve our products, to deliver customer support, to activate the product, to communicate with you, and to operate our business.

+Microsoft SQL Server is a relational database management platform and includes products that can be installed separately (such as SQL Server Management Studio).
+For detailed information about what data we collect, how we use it, and how to manage your privacy options, please see the SQL Server Privacy Supplement here.
+If you work in an organization, your administrator can set certain telemetry settings via Group Policy.

 Top of page Cognitive ServicesCognitive Services